 - Pour batter into a microwave safe mug.
 Place mug in microwave and cook for 3 minutes at 1000 watts (high).
 The cake will rise over the top of the mug, don’t be alarmed, it will drop.
 Allow to cool a little.
 Eat straight from the mug or if you prefer tip onto a plate.
 Add yummy toppings (sweetened whipped cream, ice cream, fresh fruit, shaved chocolate, icing sugar).
 Enjoy!

-Tags: after school treat, afternoon tea, baked pudding, cake, cakes, chocolate, chocolate cake, chocolate dessert, dessert, desserts, food, food photography, food photos, individual dessert, individual desserts, mini cakes, quick and easy desserts, quick desserts, small cakes
+Tags: after school treat, afternoon tea, baked pudding, cake, cakes, chocolate, chocolate cake, chocolate dessert, chocolate desserts, chocolate recipes, dessert, desserts, easy chocolate desserts, food, food photography, food photos, individual dessert, individual desserts, mini cakes, pudding, pudding cake, quick and easy, quick and easy desserts, quick and easy recipes, quick desserts, small cakes